firstname.lastname@example.org Continuously updated all day, every day!

 - Boxing Buzz

-- Weights from Philadelphia
+- Broadway Boxing Weights from NYC

 and make sure you're getting the latest updates.

 Former Junior Welterweight World Champion Paulie Malignaggi, Chicago Bulls Mascot Benny The Bull and former Three-Time Lightweight World Champion Juan Diaz pose on December 8, 2009 in Chicago, Illinois where Diaz and Malignaggi participated in pre-game festivities at the Chicago Bulls vs. New Jersey Nets basketball game in advance of Saturday’s fight at the UIC Pavilion in Chicago.